xen-42/MinecraftPeacefulProgression/README.md

 Mixin cheatsheet:
 https://github.com/2xsaiko/mixin-cheatsheet/tree/master

+### Thank you

-Shout out Megapiggy for naming the mod
+- Megapiggy for naming the mod and contributing some nice fixes and the GitHub action
+- Kaupenjoe and Diamondxr for the Youtube tutorials
+- Everyone who works on Fabric and all the modding framework stuff that's a bunch of work man very cool